 c) The Interim Joint Matriculations Board (IJMB) at acceptable grade level in Mathematics, Electronics and Physics.

 d) In addition to the two relevant Advanced Level papers, candidates must have credits in three other relevant Ordinary Level subjects.

 The five Ordinary level subjects must include; English Language, Mathematics, Physics, Chemistry and any other one science subject.

 English Language, Mathematics, Physics and any other one science subject.

 G.C.E Advanced Level IJMB/NCE/ND and approved equivalents Mathematics, Physics and Physics with Electronics with three other O’level related subjects would be accepted.

 To be eligible for single Honours B. Sc.
-Degree in Physics with Electronics, a student must pass all the prescribed courses and obtain a minimum of 120 credits within the 4-year degree programme and a minimum of 90 credits within the 3- year degree programme (for direct entry students) respectively.
+Degree in Physics, a student must pass all the prescribed courses and obtain a minimum of 120 credits within the 4-year degree programme and a minimum of 90 credits within the 3- year degree programme (for direct entry students) respectively.
 Students are advised to refer to section B of the Academic Programme for details of the departmental graduation requirements.

 Regulation on Course Selection

 The Department operates a Course Unit system in a 2-semester academic year for the B.Sc.
 (Honours) degree.
 Students are normally required to take a list of approved courses and register for not less than 15 units and not more than 24 units in each semester.
 However, it is not compulsory that a student must register for the maximum course load specified in any semester.